tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

       My lab will be running multiple Windows servers and 1-2 linux systems
     </li>
     <li>
-      Software packages: SQL Server (of course), TFS, Active Directory, Sharepoint, potentially a DC, possibly Exchange, &#8230;pretty much anything in Microsoft&#8217;s catalog or that comes in as a user request is fair game
+      Software packages: SQL Server (of course), TFS, Active Directory, Sharepoint, potentially a DC, possibly Exchange, …pretty much anything in Microsoft's catalog or that comes in as a user request is fair game
     </li>
     <li>
       None of these systems will go to a production environment or be accessed by active development environments